netdata/netdata/health/notifications/awssns/README.md

 As part of its AWS suite, Amazon provides a notification broker service called 'Simple Notification Service' (SNS).
 Amazon SNS works similarly to Netdata's own notification system, allowing to dispatch a single notification to multiple subscribers of different types.
 Among other things, SNS supports sending notifications to:

-- Email addresses.
+- email addresses
-- Mobile Phones via SMS.
+- mobile Phones via SMS
-- HTTP or HTTPS web hooks.
+- HTTP or HTTPS web hooks
-- AWS Lambda functions.
+- AWS Lambda functions
-- AWS SQS queues.
+- AWS SQS queues
-- Mobile applications via push notifications.
+- mobile applications via push notifications

 > ### Note
 >
 > While Amazon SNS supports sending differently formatted messages for different delivery methods, Netdata does not currently support this functionality.

-For email notification support, we recommend using Netdata's email notifications, as it is has the following benefits:
+For email notification support, we recommend using Netdata's [email notifications](https://github.com/netdata/netdata/blob/master/health/notifications/email/README.md), as it is has the following benefits:

 - In most cases, it requires less configuration.
 - Netdata's emails are nicely pre-formatted and support features like threading, which requires a lot of manual effort in SNS.